MikletNg/aws-parsec-gaming-rig/README.md

 Last Update - 2020/02/12

-It is a CloudFormation template which will deploy 6 different EC2 Launch Templates.
+It is a CloudFormation template which will deploy 6 different EC2 Launch Templates, using the Pasec official build AMI at AWS.

 ## Gaming Rig Specification:
 The price of different instance type depends on which region you have deployed.